hyperliquid-dex/order_book_server/README.md

 If you want logging, prepend the command with `RUST_LOG=info`.

+The WebSocket server comes with compression built-in.
+The compression ratio can be tuned using the `--websocket-compression-level` flag.

 ## Caveats

-* This server does **not** show untriggered trigger orders.
+- This server does **not** show untriggered trigger orders.
-* It currently **does not** support spot order books.
+- It currently **does not** support spot order books.
-* The current implementation batches node outputs by block, making the order book a few milliseconds slower than a streaming implementation.
+- The current implementation batches node outputs by block, making the order book a few milliseconds slower than a streaming implementation.